 2000 AD - issue 129

-After a couple of issues that shook my younger self’s faith in 2000 AD, this issue came along – issue 129 – and it got me excited about the comic book again.
+Reading 2000 AD was a very formative experience for me back in the late 1970s, and I still read it today.
+I have a 2000 AD page on this very blog where I link to all the issues I have so far talked about, but my relationship with this comic book has seen some ups and downs.
+For example, after a couple of issues that shook my younger self’s faith in 2000 AD, this issue came along – issue 129 – and it got me excited about the comic book again.
 It is not a perfect issue, not by any means, but it does have one moment of greatness.
-It has an episode of ABC Warriors within that is so amazing, it is worth buying the comic book for all on its own, even if the rest varies in quality from ho-hum to execrable.
+It has an episode of ABC Warriors within that is so amazing it is worth buying the comic book for all on its own, even if the rest varies in quality from ho-hum to execrable.

-We don’t have to buy the comic, of course, it is now available as scans on the Internet to be freely downloaded by any nostalgia-stricken sci-fi geek who wants to read a classic British comic book of the late 1970s.
+Nowadays, we don’t have to buy the comic, of course, it is now available as scans on the Internet to be freely downloaded by any nostalgia-stricken sci-fi geek who wants to read it.
 Things were very different back in early September 1979, though.
-Then I had to decide whether to spend my 12p on 2000 AD, or something fun like Whizzer and Chips, or maybe even something with American-style superheroes in, like Hulk Comic, which has Hulk and Ant Man inside, all for only 10p rather than 12p.
-A comic book had to work pretty hard to retain my interest.
+Then I had to decide whether to spend my 12p on 2000 AD, or something fun like Whizzer and Chips, or maybe even something with American-style superheroes in, like Hulk Comic, which has both Hulk and Ant Man inside, all for only 10p rather than the 12p price of 2000 AD.
+A comic book had to work pretty hard to retain my interest against such competition.

-The next story is that terrible story about Tharg, and so let’s just move on to what comes after, which is the reason I even bought this comic book, an absolutely sublime episode of ABC Warriors.
+Then comes the reason I even bought this comic book, an absolutely sublime episode of ABC Warriors.
 The team of robot fighters is going to Mars, and is becoming a lot more sci-fi than it has been up to this point.
 Hammerstein has really mutated from a near-future retired war droid working in disaster areas.
-He is now a far-future operative in a setting that opens with a scene reminiscent of something from the sci-fi classic, Dune.
+He is now a far-future special operative in a setting that opens with a scene reminiscent of something from the sci-fi classic, Dune.

-Next the ABC Warriors strip outlines the new Mars setting in a single tight page of absolutely beautiful world building.
+The new ABC Warriors strip outlines its Mars setting in a single tight page of absolutely beautiful world building.
 There are giant robots, cyborg animals, and warring megacorporations, and we will find out more about all this as the comic strip continues.
 What’s more, it is all drawn by my personal favorite 2000 AD artist, of any era, Mike McMahon.
 I remember I was virtually salivating after reading this.
 I could hardly wait to read more.